-Local Risk Level: Minority
+Local Risk Level: unkown

-Listed by DAD-IS and RBST
+Listed by DAD-IS

 For months it was planned to leave for a week long Explorer Tour to discover rare horses with a friend in the last week of September.
 But for months now, it is also impossible to plan anything.
 Almost all my ideas and plans I had for this summer and autumn had to be cancelled, postponed or completely reorganised.
 For this reason we kept telling us, that we would decide in short notice where to go.

 First I had in mind to finally explore Switzerland.
 I have been multiple times in the border regions to Germany, in Basel and Schaffhausen, once I travelled to Geneva.
 But I never *really* did horse photography exploration in Switzerland, and I had to cancel my planned tour already in spring.
 With the second wave of the Corona pandemic Germany releases every week a list with Corona hot spots or risk areas.
 Unfortunately three cantons of Switzerland were on this list, three of which I wanted to travel to.
 New plans had to be made.
 Every Thursday the list gets a general update.
 After studying the list, putting countries and regions in relation to our time (we only have a week), my Explorer projects (must have Forgotten horses) and general common interest (language, culture, food), Italy was the perfect candidate.
 Well, at least the northern part of Italy!
 Also it would be a great opportunity to meet my friend and colleague Jess of Equestrian Writer again, which whom I went to Naples last year to explore the rare breeds Napoletano, Salernitano and Persano.
 I organised a very tight 2000 km drive in 7 days with photo sessions in less than 24 hours.